ereynrs/ereynrs.github.io/_posts/2023-02-06-are-knowledge-graphs-the-next-great-digital-advantage.md

+---
+layout: post
-# Takeaways from the HBR article depicting 4 action points to catch up with the leaders.
+title: Takeaways from the HBR article depicting 4 action points to catch up with the leaders.
+---
 *Written by [Emiliano Reynares](https://www.linkedin.com/in/ereynrs/)*

 The future of business success is here, and it’s all about knowledge graphs.
 That’s the bold claim made by the authors of a recent Harvard Business Review [article](https://hbr.org/2022/05/the-next-great-digital-advantage), and after reading it, I couldn’t agree more.
 The world’s leading technology companies — think Amazon, Google, Facebook, and Netflix — are already using knowledge graphs to gain a competitive edge and increase their revenue.